GincoInc/Sancho/README.md

 Any user can upload his/her favorite comics to the platform.

 #### 3. Income is fairly distributed
 The income gained from ads directly stored in the neo smartcontract.
-It can be withdrawed only by eligible users and the distribution algorith which fairly devides the income is implemented in the smartcontract.
+It can be withdrawed only by eligible users and the distribution algorith which fairly divides the income is implemented in the smartcontract.

 #### 4. Whole management is transparent
 All monetary processes happen on samrtcontract which enables complete transparency.

 #### 5. No owner exists (complete Dapp)
-All component is distributed using ipfs and neo blockchain.
+All components are distributed using ipfs and neo blockchain.
 There is no need of owner in this service.

 ### What we can solve
 Eliminate exsting malicious comic pirate platforms and bring the money back to creators.